NEWS UPDATE Friday 10th May

-*UPDATE* After enquiring further it turns out that Premier Inn had the first refusal on the location and had agreed to take the site, but have since pulled out.
+*UPDATE* After enquiring further, it turns out that Premier Inn had the first refusal on the location and had agreed to take the site but has since pulled out.
 The planned maintenance and renovation will go ahead in the hopes that they will find a buyer at a later date.

 It should be noted that the shop that used to house Alexanders Wine Bar has been empty for over a year.
 While other developments around Stockley have struggled to find businesses willing to take them on, such as The Bower, 5 The Square, and 4 Long Walk.
 All of which have been empty for a long time since refurbishment.

-It is quite sad that it is going, it has, after all, been there for years.
-I’m just glad I got to say a final goodbye and celebrate with a few cocktails.
+It is quite sad that it is going; it has, after all, been there for years.
+I’m glad I got to say a final goodbye and celebrate with a few cocktails.
 See you around, guys.